-The two newest DOCSIS 3.1 modems to hit the market are the ARRIS SB8200 and the Motorola MB8600 by Zoom.
+The three hottest DOCSIS 3.1 modems to hit the market are the ARRIS SB8200, the Motorola MB8600 by Zoom, and the Netgear CM1000.
 Side by side– to the untrained eye– these new modems are the same with a few obvious physical differences.
 Such as the power button and the number of Ethernet ports.
 But one of these is the better option.
-We’ll cut the chase, this one.
+We’ll cut the chase, this one from Amazon.

-Now that DOCSIS 3.1 technology is upon us and Gigabit internet is becoming more and more common, many people are rushing out to buy one of these two next generation modems.
-But it can be tricky as there are two major manufactures offering seemingly identical devices.
+Now that DOCSIS 3.1 technology is upon us and Gigabit internet is becoming more and more common, many people are rushing out to buy one of these two next-generation modems.
+But it can be tricky as two major manufacturers are offering seemingly identical devices.
 That’s why we are going to break it down, piece by piece and offer you the better of the two modems, depending on your situation.
 Both of these modems are certified for Comcast Xfinity and COX.

-Both modems are similar in the sense that they offer a Broadcom chip, 1 Gbps speeds and they are compatible with both Comcast Xfinity Gigabit and COX Gigablast.
-They both have good looking designs and offer a 2 year manufacturer warranty.
+While both modems are similar in the sense that they offer a Broadcom chip, 1 Gbps speeds and they are compatible with both Comcast Xfinity Gigabit and COX Gigablast.
+They both have good looking designs and offer a 2-year manufacturer warranty.
 Both modems have blue status lights for the DOCSIS 3.1 network and have 1 Gigabit Ethernet port capabilities.

-Of course both cable modems are fully DOCSIS 3.1 with 2×2 OFDM bonded channels and they are backwards compatible with DOCSIS 3.0 containing 32×8 bonded channels.
+Of course, both cable modems are entirely DOCSIS 3.1 with 2×2 OFDM bonded channels, and they are backward compatible with DOCSIS 3.0 containing 32×8 bonded channels.
 That’s 32 download channels and 8 upload channels.
 If you are purchasing this modem, chances are you already have the gigabit speed package.
 This means your LED connection indicator light will be blue instead of green so that you know you are connected to the 2×2 OFDM network.
 This feature is presented on both models.

 Both modems have Active Queue Management(AQM), which accelerates internet browsing page loads, online gaming, and live video conferencing.
 This takes place in the background and does not require user involvement.

-Yet another tie.
-Both modems are simple plug and play.
-This means you simply plug it into your cable and call it a day.
-You will have to call your ISP and give them the MAC Address which is clearly printed on a sticker on the bottom of the modem.
+Another tie.
+Both modems are a simple plug and play.
+This means you plug it into your cable and call it a day.
+You will have to call your ISP and give them the MAC Address which is printed on a sticker on the bottom of the modem.
 Once they have entered this on your account, the modem will be activated and working.
 No hassle installation.

-Both modems have Gig Ethernet ports on back.
-But the MB8600 has 4 which puts it ahead in the battle by a landslide.
+Both modems have Gig Ethernet ports on the back.
+But the MB8600 has four which puts it ahead in the battle by a landslide.

 10/100/1000 Gig Ethernet Ports